 Even where an employer is reluctant to engage in sensible discussions at an early stage, I will always proactively look at opportunities to reach a good outcome for my clients without the stress and expense of going to trial.
 I have successfully settled many cases through the use of meditation (where the parties have settlement discussions moderated by an independent third party) which is often an effective way of bringing parties together without the stress and uncertainty of a hearing.

-I have also advised many employees in respect of their rights in redundancy situations and where their employment may be transferred under TUPE.
+I have advised many employees in respect of their rights in redundancy situations and where their employment may be transferred under TUPE.
 I also regularly advise employees about their terms of employment at the outset of the relationship.